rubenvanstaden/spira/docs/overview.rst

 parts:

 * PDKs: Folder containing all the fabrication specific data.
-* Projects: Folder containing the Python source file createed using SPiRA.
+* Projects: Folder containing the Python source file createed using spira.

 **PDKs**